Enterprise Plus, Education Plus, Cloud Identity Premium, Enterprise Standard, Education Standard

 In the Admin console, go to Menu SecuritySecurity centerInvestigation tool.

 - Click Data source and select User log events.

 Tip: You can include one or more conditions in your search or customize your search with nested queries.
 For details, go to Customize your search with nested queries.

 - Click Attributeselect an option.

-For a complete list of attributes, go to the Attribute descriptions section below.
+For a complete list of attributes, go to the Attribute descriptions section (later on this page).

 - Click Containsselect an operator.